knkcse/MQTT-Chat-Application/README.md

    sub/group/groupName

    [Note: Here groupName is any name that we want to create group chat.
 No predefined groups are exist.
 Imagened WhatsApp groups.
-So we have subscribe for a new group name]
+So we have to subscribe for a new group name]

 2. TO PUBLISH MESSAGE TO GROUP